 The Desert in Bloom

-Each season presents a different floral show, bringing splays of color to the white dunes.
+Each season presents a different floral show, bringing splays of color to the white dunes while the desert is in bloom.
 The stars of spring and early summer are the stately cream-colored blooms of the soaptree yucca.
 Reaching high above the dunes, the yucca flower stalks herald in a new year of beauty.
 Purple sand verbena, yellow blazing star, white pepperweed, and pale green-yellow Hartweg's sundrops burst forth in April.
-In May, yellow evening primrose, greenthread, and bright pink gypsum. centaury add to the show.
+In May, yellow evening primrose, greenthread, and bright pink gypsum centaury add to the show.
 Cacti add a touch of bright red on tree or cane cholla and the mounding claret cup.

 Some of spring's blooms brave the summer's heat.
 Pepperweed, blazing star, and gypsum centaury linger on into the early summer months.
 Late summer brings tall spikes of orange blooms on the beautiful globemallow.